 Listen to the More Recipes About Music & Food Spotify Playlist

-The 70s were the Golden Age for live albums.
+The ’70s were the Golden Age for live albums.
 I owned Kiss Alive without ever having heard a single studio release.
 I was familiar with early Bob Seger, but his Flint, MI concert was my first concert because I dug ‘Live’ Bullet.
 If Frampton Comes Alive was required listening for all suburban teens, then Hot August Night was its equivalent for suburban moms.
 A fact made truer by my actual first concert being Neil Diamond at Pine Knob for my mom’s birthday.
-I’ll admit, I’ve been a long time fan and Hot August Night is the second-best live album from the 70s.
+I’ll admit, I’ve been a life-long fan and Hot August Night is the #2 on my list of live albums from the ’70s.

 I’ve experimented with other nuts and seeds, but have not found any combination I enjoy better than the one in this recipe.
 For spices, I prefer the trinity of cinnamon, ginger, and clove, but nutmeg and allspice also work nicely.
 The real creativity comes with the mix-ins.
 I usually go with golden raisins or dried cranberries, but the variations are endless.
 Try any type of dried fruit, dried coconut, chocolate chips, or any combination of these.
 A quick Google search reveals a vast array of granola variations.
 I prefer larger pieces when breaking it up, but you can break it down to your preferred size.